randombits-dev/randombits/src/content/standard-notes/extensions-list.md

 ---
-title: "My Extension List"
+title: "Extensions created by Random Bits"
-desc: "A list of some of the cool Standard Notes extensions I have created."
+desc: "A list of Standard Notes extensions that were created by Random Bits"
 img: './creating-extensions.jpg'
 order: 5
 ---